Adarsh-9182/adarsh-9182/README.md

 adarsh@bhardwaj:~$ whoami
 ```

-I build AI systems for the two places a wrong answer costs something real:
+I build Full stack and AI systems for the two places a wrong answer costs something real:
 money and health.

 One rule runs through all of it — **the model never produces a number.** Tested